filp/whoops/README.md

 Alternatively, [@dberry37388](https://github.com/dberry37388)'s [laravel4-support](https://github.com/dberry37388/laravel4-support) package also integrates **damnit** into your fancy-schmancy Laravel stack.

+## Available Handlers

+**damnit** currently ships with the following built-in handlers, available in the `Damnit\Handler` namespace:

+- [`PrettyPageHandler`](https://github.com/filp/damnit/blob/master/src/Damnit/Handler/PrettyPageHandler.php) - Shows a pretty error page when something goes pants-up
+- [`CallbackHandler`](https://github.com/filp/damnit/blob/master/src/Damnit/Handler/CallbackHandler.php) - Wraps a closure or other callable as a handler.
+You do not need to use this handler explicitly, **damnit** will automatically wrap any closure or callable you pass to `Damnit\Run::pushHandler`
+- [`JsonResponseHandler`](https://github.com/filp/damnit/blob/master/src/Damnit/Handler/JsonResponseHandler.php) - Captures exceptions and returns information on them as a JSON string.
+Can be used to, for example, play nice with AJAX requests.

 ## Contributing

 If you want to help, great!
 Here's a couple of steps/guidelines: